jpgough/api-workshop/01-spring-boot/README.md

 ![Spring Initializr](01A-initializr-config.png)

-Generating the project will download the dependencies and working Spring Application.
+Generating the project will download the dependencies and structure of a working Spring Application.

 ### Step 2 - Importing the Project